 Running is one of the most popular athletic activities for both fitness and fun.
 Although it can be challenging and exhausting, men and women run every day for a variety of reasons.
 Some of the most significant benefits of the sport are health-related.
 Improving heart health is one of the biggest motivators for people who choose to start running.
 Many people also begin a training program to lose weight and better their mental health.

-When people discover that they have a heart health issue such as high blood pressure, doctors often recommend running to help correct it.
+When people discover that they have a heart issue such as high blood pressure, doctors often recommend running to help alleviate the condition.
 The activity makes the arteries expand and contract, which keeps them elastic and lowers blood pressure, among many other benefits.

-Running is more potent in creating this result when the action is consistent from day to day.
-Training should be built up gradually—depending on an individual’s fitness level—to ensure a positive result.
+Running is more potent in creating positive results when there is day to day consistency.
+Training should build up gradually—depending on an individual’s fitness level—to ensure desired results.

 It’s possible to lower blood pressure in as little as a few weeks with a consistent running routine.
-An individual’s resting pulse will also become lower as they begin to run more.
+An individual’s resting pulse will also lower as one begins to run more.
 Many people prefer running over medications to treat their heart issues because it is a natural way to become healthier.

 Running is a recommendation for both men and women who need to lose weight as it burns calories quickly and efficiently compared to many other athletic activities.
 It also curbs appetite, burns fat, and helps create lean muscle with a healthy diet.